dereuromark/cakephp-shim/docs/Features.md

 class AppController extends ShimController {
 ```

-By default it is not active, and when activated via bootstrap you can always temporarally or
+By default it is not active, and when activated via bootstrap you can always temporally or
 locally deactivate it for specific controllers/actions.